huawei-noah/SMARTS/competition/track1/train/README.md

 # Track-1

 ## Objective
-Objective is to train a single policy capable of controlling single-agent or multi-agent to complete different driving tasks in various scenarios.
-In each scenario the ego-agents must drive towards their respective goal locations.
+Objective is to develop a single policy capable of controlling single-agent or multi-agent to complete different driving scenarios in the `multi-scenario-v0` environment.
+A `TargetPose` action space must be used for each agent in the `multi-scenario-v0` environment.
+Refer below for [environment details](#environment).

+In each driving scenario, the ego-agents must drive towards their respective goal locations.
 Any method such as reinforcement learning, offline reinforcement learning, behaviour cloning, generative models, predictive models, etc, may be used to develop the policy.

 The scenario names and their missions, given for training, are as follows.